jamescherti/minimal-emacs.d/README.md

 ### Developer Experience

-* **Pre-Tuned Packages:** Configures optimized settings for built-in packages like Eglot, recentf, savehist, and auto-save without enabling them by default.
+* **Optional Built-in Package Defaults:** Configures optimized settings for built-in packages like Eglot, recentf, savehist, and auto-save without enabling them by default.
 * **Git Integration:** Sets version control to use the `--histogram` diff algorithm and automatically follow file renames in logs.
-* **Bash Scripting:** Enforces consistent indentation after line continuations in shell scripts.
-* **Clean Logs:** Disables warnings from the legacy advice API and suppresses aliased variable warnings.

 ### Buffer, Directory, and Window Management